evekeen/call-transcripts/tasks/prd-fireflies-sales-intelligence.md

 - As a sales rep, I want all my call transcripts automatically organized by client so I don't have to manually categorize them
 - As a sales rep, I want to query "What pain points did Acme Corp mention in our last 3 calls?" before a follow-up meeting
 - As a sales rep, I want the system to capture every call transcript without me having to remember to sync
+- As a sales rep, I want to see token costs for my queries so I can use the system efficiently

 ### Sales Manager
 - As a sales manager, I want to see all transcripts from my team's meetings with a client, even if I've never personally met with them, so I can prepare effectively for important closing calls